 5. Web Elements

 There’s a huge demand for web elements in today’s economy.
-For instance, many people earn six or seven figures by selling WordPress themes.
+For instance, many people earn six or seven figures by selling WordPress templates.

-Premium web design templates create passive income because you only have to create the theme once.
+Premium web design templates create passive income because you only have to create them once.
 You might have to update it from time to time because of changes to the content management system (CMS), but that’s far less work than creating a whole new product from scratch.

-Additionally, you can create as many web themes as you want.
+Additionally, you can create as many web templates as you want.
 The more you provide, the more customers you can potentially convert.

 6. Research and Data